ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/README.md

 At least one person on your team will need to be comfortable in both AWS an Azure, too.

+## Background information for attendees
+We have a short [scenario page](Scenario.md) to help you relate the lab tasks to a potential real world engagement.

 ## Precursor events to this hack
 This hack builds upon the previous Securing Multivendor Clouds Series and the Defender for Cloud Masterclass partner events.
 The content for these is stil available:
  - [Securing Multi Vendor Clouds Part 1](https://github.com/LuciBlanchardMSFT/SecuringMultiVendorClouds)